Cyber data and information security idea. Yellow padlock and key and blue keyboard. Computer, information safety, confidentiality concept

 When you initiate an API, there is a potential to open up calls to over 200 data fields.
 Certain external partners may need access to some, while others may require access to all.

 That means a clear and concise understanding of data patterns, and access is critical for data loss prevention.
 Essentially, bad actors are more sophisticated than ever, and simply understanding data authorization is not enough to guard the castle of your data.
-Business management and finances can face a massive loss due to a lack of data security.
+A lack of data security can cause massive business management and financial losses.

 CASB Tools: The challenge

 Many enterprise security groups struggle to control shadow IT.
-One example is managing all Amazon Web Services (AWS) accounts, where AWS employs tools, such as Macie, for API management.
+One example is managing all Amazon Web Services (AWS) accounts, where AWS employs tools like Macie for API management.
 However, these tools work well only for AWS accounts for which Macie is turned on.
 Enterprises can have hundreds of test and development accounts with a high risk of data leakage, of which the security teams are unaware.

 Also, containers and microservices often use transport layer security (TLS) connections to establish secure connectivity, but this falls short in several ways.
 Examining the world of API security poses the biggest challenge that needs to be solved in the years to come.
 So what’s the solution?